• Home

 • Laughter lowers your blood pressure – It’s always a good idea to monitor your blood pressure at home.
 Try taking a reading after you watch something funny and see if it makes a difference.

-• Humor improves your immune system – When you chuckle your sense of wellbeing improves.
+• Humor improves your immune system – When you chuckle your sense of well-being improves.
 Your T-cells, which protect you from getting sick, become activated.
 People who are depressed tend to get sick more often.
 Those who don’t take life as seriously and laugh often stay healthier or have a better prognosis if they are ill.

-• Laughing keeps your blood circulating – When you laugh more oxygen flows into your bloodstream and increases circulation throughout your body.
+• Laughing keeps your blood circulating – When you laugh, more oxygen flows into your bloodstream and increases circulation throughout your body.
 It’s also a semi-aerobic activity that strengthens your heart.

 • A good laugh reduces stress – Stress is one of the biggest killers but when you laugh your mood improves as well as your peace of mind.
-Tension releases and you feel better.
+Your tension releases and you feel better.
 It also reduces the level of your stress hormones that cause cortisol to build up in belly fat.
 As women over 50, the last thing we need is a heart attack or stroke caused by tension.

-• Humor helps us connect with each other – When people laugh together they stay together.
+• Humor helps us to connect with each other – When people laugh together they stay together.
 Even if we disagree on certain topics, laughter brings common ground whether it is a personal relationship, family discord, business conflicts, or grief.

 Make it a goal to spread more laughter wherever you go.
 Don’t take life too seriously.
 If you don’t have much of a sense of humor try to lighten up.
 Laughing more will help us all live longer, happier, and better lives.